agile-ts/documentation/docs/packages/core/features/agile-instance/Introduction.md

 Directly in our Component, in a separate file, or on paper.
 It doesn't matter as long as we can work with it.
-There are a few [Style Guides](../../../../main/StyleGuide.md) which might help you with such hard decision.
+There are a few [Style Guides](../../../../main/StyleGuide.md) which might help you with such a hard decision.

 ## 🟦 Typescript